- ABOUT THIS NOTICE

 - HOW TO CONTACT US

 We hope that our Data Protection Officer (DPO) can resolve any query, concern or complaint you raise about our use of your personal data on the contact details below:

 Kirby Corner Road

-We may change this privacy notice from time to time, when we do we will inform you by putting a message on the website and/or e-mail.
+We will review and may change this privacy notice from time to time, when we do we will inform you by putting a message on the website and/or e-mail.